sayakpaul/Dual-Deployments-on-Vertex-AI/README.md

 This project demonstrates a workflow to cover dual model deployment scenarios using [Kubeflow](https://www.kubeflow.org/), [TensorFlow Extended (TFX)](https://www.tensorflow.org/tfx), and [Vertex AI](https://cloud.google.com/vertex-ai).
-We suggest reading the accompanying [blog post](https://cloud.google.com/blog/topics/developers-practitioners/dual-deployments-vertex-ai ) first to get an idea and then following along with the code.
+We suggest reading the accompanying [blog post](https://cloud.google.com/blog/topics/developers-practitioners/dual-deployments-vertex-ai) first to get an idea and then following along with the code.
+This project also received the [#TFCommunitySpotlight Award](https://twitter.com/TensorFlow/status/1446611368078086144?s=20).

 ## Motivation 💻